jainayu/Data-Structures/Trees/readme.md

 - External node: Node with no children

 **Application of trees**
-- a Manipulate hierarchical data
+- A Manipulate hierarchical data.
-- Make information easy to search (see tree traversal)
+- Make information easy to search.
-- Manipulate sorted lists of data
+- Manipulate sorted lists of data.
-- Use as a workflow for compositing digital images for visual effects
+- Use as a workflow for compositing digital images for visual effects.
-- Use in router algorithms
+- Use in router algorithms.

-#### Binary Search Tree
+#### Binary Search Tree (BST)

 For a binary tree to be a binary search tree, the data of all the nodes in the left sub-tree of the root node should be less than or equal to the data of the root.
 The data of all the nodes in the right subtree of the root node should be greater than the data of the root.